A spring birthday is awesome.

 |7 – 9 years||4′ 0″ – 4′ 5″||20 inch wheel diameter|

 |9 – 11 years||4′ 5″ – 4′ 9″||24 inch wheel diameter|

 (via Evans Cycles)

 You will, most likely, have to replace your child’s bike every year – if not, then every other year for sure.
 Kids grow quickly, and bikes (like shoes and clothes) won’t last them more than a couple of seasons.

 Don’t forget the helmet.
 While the ages on the tags can be a guide, try them on.
-The 5 yr old helmets were too tight, he complained, so he’s actually wearing an 8 year old helmet.
+The 5-year-old helmets were too tight, he complained, so he’s actually wearing an 8-year-old helmet.
 (Big head?)
-The helmet is tight enough that it doesn’t flop around when he shakes his head, but still has some room to grow, so it might last 2 seasons.
+The helmet is tight enough that it doesn’t flop around when he shakes his head, but still has some room to grow, so it might last two seasons.

 Kids grow out of their bikes quickly.
-Craigslist or Kijiji is a great place to find second hand bikes, but the good ones go quickly.
+Craigslist is a great place to find second hand bikes, but the good ones go quickly.
 We decided to stop chasing the deal and grabbed our son one from WalMart for less than $90.
-We’ll probably be able to sell it in 2 summers for $50ish (if he doesn’t break it), so it’s about the same as buying one second hand.
-We also have 2 boys to share the gear, so buying new gives us a better chance of quality hand-me-downs for son #2.
+We’ll probably be able to sell it in two summers for $50ish (if he doesn’t break it), so it’s about the same as buying one second hand.
+We also have two boys to share the gear, so buying new gives us a better chance of quality hand-me-downs for son #2.

 I’m the Dad who missed the first time my son learned how to ride a bike, I plan on not missing it this summer with this new “big boy” bike.